An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Algorithmic Contributions

-Consider a PL bivariate field $\f=(f_1,f_2)$ satisfying conditions (i) and (ii) in Section \ref{sec:MDRG}.
-The Jacobi set $\JSet_{\f}$ of $\f$ is first computed as described in Section \ref{subsubsec:jacobiset}.
+The Jacobi set $\JSet_{\f}$ of $\f$ is first computed, using the procedure {\sc ComputeJacobiSet}, as described in Section \ref{subsubsec:jacobiset}.
 In this subsection, we describe the computation of the Jacobi structure $\JStruct_{\f}$, which is obtained as the projection of the Jacobi set $\JSet_{\f}$ into the Reeb space $\RS_{\f}$.
 Each point in $\JStruct_{\f}$ represents a singular fiber-component of $\f$.
 Thus, $\JStruct_{\f}$ is vital in determining the topology of $\RS_{\f}$.
 To compute the Jacobi structure $\JStruct_{\f}$, we leverage the observation that the functions $f_1$ and $f_2$ are monotonic along the edges of $\JSet_{\f}$.
-This is followed by the genericity conditions of $f_1$ and $f_2$.
+This follows from the genericity conditions of $f_1$ and $f_2$.